clj-commons/pretty/README.md

 Pretty is also incorporated into the [ultra](https://github.com/venantius/ultra/) plugin, and is packaged as part of [Boot](https://github.com/boot-clj/boot).

+Parts of Pretty can be used with [Babashka](https://book.babashka.org/#introduction), such as the `io.aviso.ansi` namespace; however, Babashka runs in an interpreter and its approach to exceptions is incompatible with JVM exceptions.

 ----

 io.aviso/pretty is released under the terms of the Apache Software License 2.0.